Josh Geffin biography

 Recent gigs have included support slots for top folk bands TEYR, Breabach and Ye Vagabonds.

 From acoustic ambient via campfire folk to piano driven ballads and orchestral accompaniments, Josh’s upcoming E.P. on Culture Recordings promises to revisit some of the most haunting and beautiful places he has been, viewed through a new lens.
-The E.P. is scheduled for release in the Autumn of 2020.
+The E.P. is scheduled for release on 6th November 2020.